Table of Contents

 Two patients could present themselves to you like this….

-A 23-year-old student (Nulligravida, nulliparous) comes to you in the surgical emergency with a fever and severe abdominal pain .
+A 23-year-old student (Nulligravida, nulliparous) comes to you in the surgical emergency with a fever and severe abdominal pain.
 As she also complains of dysuria and purulent vaginal discharge, you request a gynecological case conference.
-During the physical examination a putride secretion from the urethra is revealed, dolent Bartholin’s glands and yellow-framed pus from the cervical channel.
+During the physical examination, a putrid secretion from the urethra is revealed, as well as dolent Bartholin’s glands and yellow-framed pus from the cervical canal.
 There is a pronounced Portio-pushing pain, the adnexal are thickened and highly dolent on both sides.
 The urine-examination on the elevated concentration of hCG is negative.
 What suspicions do you have ?

 Discovery, Symptoms and Diagnosis of Gonorrhea

-In 1879 gonococcal were first discovered by Albert Neisser in a urethral, the description of the symptoms however, occurred much earlier in medical history.
-Be transmitted Neisseria gonorrhoeae (Gonococcal) during unprotected sexual intercourse, 5 % of those infected remain asymptomatic carriers.
-The pathogen detection of Gram-negative bacteria are produced microscopically or culturally after a smear.
-After an incubation period of 2-7 days following symptoms:
+In 1879, gonococcal bacteria were first discovered by Albert Neisser in a urethral; the description of the symptoms, however, occurred much earlier in medical history.
+Neisseria gonorrhoeae (Gonococcal) transmits during unprotected sexual intercourse, with 5 % of those infected remaining asymptomatic carriers.
+The pathogen detection of Gram-negative bacteria is done microscopically or culturally, after a smear.
+After an incubation period of 2-7 days, the following symptoms are observed:

 |yellowish fluorine formation on cervical canal||Dysuria|

 Extragenital manifestation is also possible, in the area of the eyes, throat and anus.
 Although this is usually a “silent” condition, the risk of actual infection also exists when untreated!